-I help progressives build thoughtful, prosperous, impactful financial lives.
-I do it by helping clients make great financial decisions, attain financial security, and remain focused on the goals and values that will ultimately make them happier and the world better.
-You can read more about my specific financial planning, investment management, and teaching/consulting services.
+We help people build thoughtful, prosperous, impactful financial lives.
+We do it by helping clients clarify their life vision, make great financial decisions, attain financial security, and remain focused on the goals and values that will ultimately make them happier and the world better.
+You can read more about our specific financial planning, investment management, and teaching/consulting services.

 - develop a financial plan that will support those values, including